Magora-IOS/LEONetworkLayer/README.md

 # LEONetworkLayer
+Network layer for iOS apps with Magora's Leopold protocol

 ## Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+iOS 9

 ## Installation